ceph/ceph/doc/ceph-volume/lvm/activate.rst

 # mount the device in the corresponding location (by convention this is
   ``/var/lib/ceph/osd/<cluster name>-<osd id>/``)

-# ensure that all required devices are ready for that OSD
+# ensure that all required devices are ready for that OSD.
+In the case of
+a journal (when ``--filestore`` is selected) the device will be queried (with ``blkid`` for partitions, and lvm for logical volumes) to ensure that the correct device is being linked.
+The symbolic link will *always* be re-done to ensure that the correct device is linked.

 # start the ``ceph-osd@0`` systemd unit